On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Case Study: the DigitalBrain Model

-\textbf{Prompt Learning in Control Tasks.} DB1 is trained to complete multiple control tasks by modeling them as different sequences.
-However, for some tasks that share the same observation and action specifications, more information is needed for the model to distinguish them.
-Compared to one-hot identifiers, DB1 is trained with prompt conditions~\cite{liu2021ppprompt}.
 During training, we sample a batch of 512 sequences from different task domains with a fixed sample weight defined before training.
-We use a prompt scheme similar to the one mentioned in Gato~\cite{reed2022generalist}: 25\% of samples in a batch will be prepended with a prompt sequence.
-For each prompt sequence, half of which come from the end of an episode for goal conditioning, and the other is a subsequence uniformly sampled from an episode.
+We employ a prompt scheme similar to the one mentioned in Gato~\citep{reed2022generalist}: 25\% of samples in a batch will be prepended with a prompt sequence.
+Half of these prompt sequences come from the end of an episode for goal conditioning, and the other half are subsequences uniformly sampled from an episode.
 We use a fixed length of prompt length, set to about half the length of the model's input sequence.
-During evaluation, we select a successful demonstration as prompt, i.e., episodes with top 10\% returns, and feed the first $k$ timesteps whose length after tokenization is just equal to or more than the model's input sequence.
+During evaluation, we select a successful demonstration as a prompt, i.e., episodes with top 10\% returns, and feed the first $k$ timesteps, whose length after tokenization is just equal to or more than the model's input sequence.